-Photography in the late 1980’s became casual and relaxed with the popular disposable film camera.
-It was no longer necessary to lug a heavy, expensive camera around your neck and four rolls of film in your pocket.
-You could just stick a cheap, disposable camera in your pocket and never miss a memorable moment or gorgeous landscape.
+Photography in the late 1980’s became casual and relaxed with the very popular single-use, disposable film camera.
+It was no longer necessary to carry a heavy, expensive camera around your neck and four rolls of film in your pocket.
+You could just stick a small, cheap, and lightweight disposable film camera in your pocket and never miss a memorable moment or worry about dropping it or getting it wet.

-Disposable cameras are small box cameras designed for rugged use by unprofessional photographers.
-After temporarily losing ground to digital cameras and smartphones, disposable cameras are coming back due to a renewed interest in film photography and because of their ruggedness, ability of some to be waterproof, lack of rechargeable battery, and lower price.
-There are also many places that can develop disposable cameras.
-If you don’t want your negatives returned and you don’t care about high-quality scans use Walgreens, Walmart, or CVS.
-However, if you do want your negatives back I recommend MPIX.com, TheDarkroom.com, or OldSchoolPhotoLab.com.
+Disposable cameras are small, simple cameras designed for both amateur and professional photographers.
+After temporarily losing ground to digital cameras and smartphones, disposable cameras are coming back due to a renewed interest in film photography and because of their ruggedness, small size, waterproof options, lack of rechargeable battery, and lower price.
+There are also still many places that will develop disposable cameras that are affordable and will return your negatives.

 What Is A Disposable Camera?